Wok & Skillet

 indonesian mie goreng with fresh bean sprouts in a wok

-Top with crispy shallots, sliced red chili, and chopped scallions.
+Transfer to a serving dish and top with the crispy shallots, sliced red chili, and chopped scallions.

 Enjoy!